 SO, how much should you pay for cloud storage?
 And what is the support you should expect when you avail of a storage plan?

-Like I said before, there are many public clouds that offer low rates.
+Like I said before, there are many cloud services that offer low rates.

 Google, for one, is a great option, because it works on a centralized system, meaning your e-mails, Google Photos, Spreadsheets, and all of the company's services, come in an all-in-one pack called the Google One.